neueda/GOLang_Course_Project/README.md

 This command will remove any entries from the ``go.sum`` file that are no longer needed based on your updated ``go.mod`` file.

+## Use Case - Task Assignment:

+a).
+Allow users to assign tasks to specific team members or collaborators.

+b).
+Add an endpoint to retrieve tasks assigned to a particular user.

+### To Be Implemented

+1. You'll need to modify the existing task table to include a new column for storing the user ID of the team member to whom the task is assigned.
+2. You'll need to add a new API endpoint that allows users to assign tasks to specific team members.
+This endpoint should receive the task ID and the user ID of the assignee as input.
+3. You'll also need to add an endpoint that allows users to retrieve tasks assigned to a particular team member.
+This endpoint should receive the user ID as input and return a list of tasks assigned to that user.
+4. You'll need to update the Task details wherever applicable and it should show one addition field Assigned To.

+## Use Case - Task Comments:

+a).
+Allow users to add comments to tasks to provide updates or additional information.

+b).
+Implement an endpoint to retrieve task comments and display them in the task details view.

+### To Be Implemented

+1. Create a new table to store task comments.
+The table could be named task_comment and could have the following columns: id (primary key), task_id (foreign key to reference the task the comment belongs to), comment (the actual comment text), and created_at (timestamp for when the comment was added).
+2. Add a new API endpoint that allows users to add comments to a task.
+This endpoint should receive the task ID and the comment text as input, and then insert the comment into the task_comment table.
+3. Add a new API endpoint that allows users to retrieve all comments for a specific task.
+This endpoint should receive the task ID as input and return a list of comments associated with that task.